Recharge dbt Package

 tables: # copy and paste from recharge/models/staging/src_recharge.yml - see https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/ for how to use anchors to only do so once

-Note: If there are source tables you do not have (see Step 4), you may still include them, as long as you have set the right variables to
+Note: If there are source tables you do not have (see Enable/disable models and sources), you may still include them, as long as you have set the right variables to

 False.